KDShah71/Componenets-of-react/README.md

-A comment component in React
+A comment component in React with props